clear-nus/TICC-MCP/README.md

 You will need to install [`PyPy3`](https://pypy.org/download.html).

-## Instructions for basic execution
+## Instructions for Basic Execution

 To execute TICC-MCP solver, run
 ```